-Strategic alignment, implementing strategic-analysis and player-mapping frameworks, selecting appropriate strategic alliance and R&D partners, and the practice of alliance management.
+Strategic risk management, organizational alignment, implementing strategic-analysis and player-mapping frameworks, selecting appropriate strategic alliance and R&D partners, and the practice of alliance management.

-Jeffrey L. Cummings, Ph.D., CSAP, is an Associate Professor of Strategy and International Business in the Sellinger School of Business and Management at Loyola University Maryland where he has taught in the B.B.A., M.B.A. and Executive M.B.A. programs.
-After receiving an M.B.A. in finance in 1986, Jeff began his career as an investment banker and then management consultant delivering state of- the-art knowledge, advisory services and training on strategic issues and practices to management teams and boards seeking to improve their value adding activities.
+Jeffrey L. Cummings, Ph.D., CSAP, is a Professor of Strategy and International Business in the Sellinger School of Business and Management at Loyola University Maryland where he has taught in the B.B.A., M.B.A. and Executive M.B.A. programs.
+Recently, Jeff led major curriculum changes as Department Chair and supported infusion of a strategic management-based approach for the school as Chair of the Sellinger Assembly.
+Jeff began his career after receiving an M.B.A. in finance in 1984, whereupon he worked as an investment banker and then management consultant delivering state of- the-art knowledge, advisory services and training on strategic issues and practices to management teams and boards seeking to improve their value adding activities.
 His advisory work, management seminars, off-sites, and research focus on strategic alignment, implementing strategic-analysis and player-mapping frameworks, and selecting appropriate strategic alliance and R&D partners.
 He earned his Ph.D. in international business strategy in 2002 from George Washington University.

-Jeff has recently been published in Long Range Planning, International Journal of Strategic Business Alliances, California Management Review, and Journal of Engineering & Technology Management.
+Jeff has recently been published in Group & Organization Management, Long Range Planning, International Journal of Strategic Business Alliances, California Management Review, and Journal of Engineering & Technology Management.
 His hobbies include homebuilding, coaching soccer and mentoring entrepreneurs.
-He has lived in Boston, San Diego and rural Vermont, and now lives in Arlington, Virginia with his wife and 3 children.
+He has lived in Boston, San Diego and rural Vermont, and now lives in Arlington, Virginia with his wife; his three older sons live nearby.

 PhD, George Washington University